-Ira wasn’t completely sure what she’d noticed, but on the principle that it was better for a Lady of Baruck to be wise and unflappable, she gave Corax a sagely nod.
+Ira wasn’t completely sure what she was supposed to have noticed, but on the principle that it was better for a Lady of Baruck to be wise and unflappable, she gave Corax a sagely nod.

-“This isn’t a real world,” Ira said.
+“This isn’t a real world,” Ira told him.
 She looked down at her fingers: their tips were smudged and stained with the orange-Crimson hue of ochre chalk.
 “It’s like…a work of art the size of a world.”

 Dragon Face crouched down and plucked a flower from the ground.
 He ran his fingers along the blood-red petals; his fingers came away caked with a crimson chalk.
 “It’s true!”
 He blurted out.
 “It’s all pigment!
 How is a world like this possible?”

 Corax sighed deeply.
 “In my world,” he said, then corrected himself.
-“In our world, monarchs and president would pay whole fortunes in order to get the glamourwrights to make them Dream Art Worlds.
+“In our world, monarchs and presidents would pay whole fortunes in order to commission Dream Art Worlds from the glamourwrights.
 They were the perfect playgrounds, storage rooms, and spiritual retreats, but…”

 A deer stood up from it’s bed in the long grass, antlers, sleek hide, and hooves as black as soot.
 It charged right at Corax, lowering its spurred horns to pierce the saurian’s hide.